 Use the list below to quickly tune to the most used US Air Force High Frequency Global Communications System (HFGCS) frequencis as received directly by internet software defined radio (SDR) sites.
 Simply find the location you want and click on the frequency to open a receiver in a new browser tab.
+The best receiver locations appear to be near Cape Cod, Massachusetts and the Pacific Northwest (Idaho, Montana, Utah).
 Sites below are selected by receiver performance and proximity to HFGCS transmitters.
 Frequencies 4724, 6739, 8992, and 11175 are the primary and secondary ones used for EAM and SKYKING broadcasts, though there are times when the E6 TACAMO or E4 NAOC aircraft can be heard elsewhere.
 If there is a training exercise or real-world battle, hunt around other frequencies, such as 6697, 8776, or 11244.

 Some sites have taken to blocking frequencies with the "mask" function.
 If the SDR goes silent on 11175, for example, try another HFGCS frequency or use a different SDR site.
 If you are geo blocked from any SDR site, evade the blockage by deleting your browser cookies and using a VPN or SSH tunnel to connect from a different country.